GDimanov/Documentation/README.md

 --------------------------------------------------------------------------------
 ## Step 2: Add Transaction Steps
 Operations added to a saga are idempotent.
 Each consecutive attempt with the same parameters will return the same result, but the duplicate field will be true.
-[User Query]
+Retrys are allowed if previous attempt was REFUSED (e.g. insufficient funds)  [User Query]

 ### A. Buy Card Intent
 Requests the sale price of a card.